lb0o/website/content/en/docs/operations/cluster/scaling.md

 ---
-title: "Cluster Maintenance Guide"
+title: "Cluster Scaling: Adding and Removing Nodes"
-linkTitle: "Cluster Maintenance"
+linkTitle: "Cluster Scaling"
-description: "Guide for the regular cluster operations: adding and removing nodes, upgrading Talos, etc."
+description: "Adding and removing nodes in a Cozystack cluster."
 weight: 10
 ---